Hawaiian Name: ʻAʻo

 IUCN Red List: Endangered

 Once numerous, the ʻAʻo was thought to be extinct by the early 1900s.
 Then, in 1947 a bird was sighted off of Kauaʻi and in 1967 a colony was discovered on the island.
 The most recent population estimate of this endangered seabird is 19,000 breeding pairs, but this was based on at-sea surveys from 1980-1994.
-Since then, there has been an estimated population decline of approximately 75 percent, meaning that the breeding population of Newell’s Shearwater is now a shadow of what it was in the 1980s and early 1990s.
+Between 1993 and 2013, radar studies conducted by KESRP and Cooper & Day, revealed that the species suffered a catastrophic population decline of 94% (Raine et al 2017), meaning that the breeding population of Newell’s Shearwater is now a shadow of what it was in the 1980s and early 1990s.

 Kauaʻi holds 90% of the remaining population of the Newell’s Shearwater, making the island the last Refuge for this enigmatic species and critical to its survival.
 As this species is endemic to the Hawaiian Islands, this means that Kauaʻi also holds the largest breeding population of this bird on the planet.
 Due to the various threats that face this species, the main populations on Kauai are now concentrated in the north-west of Kauai in areas such as Upper Limahuli Preserve and Hono o Na Pali NAR.
 There are smaller populations on Hawaiʻi Island and Maui, as well as a possible breeding population on Lehua.
 Historically the species also bred on Molokaʻi and Oʻahu.